ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 </p>

 ## About
 Attendance register is one of my favorite projects because of its use.
 Many students want to keep track of their attendance records, basically University students, because of a minimum 75%  attendance criteria.
 This app will help students as well as teaching staff to do the same.
-Faculties no need to carry a physical attendance sheet and calculate the records.
-And because of Real-time synchronization, students can see their attendance as instant as marked by the faculty.
-This project has a future extension as well, will discuss later in another section.
+Faculties don't need to carry a physical attendance sheet and calculate the records.
+And because of Real-time synchronization, students can see their attendance instantly as marked by the faculty.
+This project has a future extension as well, will discuss later in this section.
 |[Demo Video](https://www.youtube.com/watch?v=54h_mXpkWcM)|
 |--|